Categories

 Chicago Design General

 Late last year, I noticed I had lost a few things from my life.
 I had fallen into a rut; I wasn’t happy.
-To make matters worse, I’d fallen into a routine, and this routine excluded doing a lot of things that were important to me: Things like designing websites.
+To make matters worse, I’d fallen into a routine that excluded doing many important things, including designing websites.

-Ultimately this discovery lead me to try something drastic and pick up and move to Chicago from New York, where I had spent my entire life until that point.
+Ultimately, this discovery led me to try something drastic and pick up and move to Chicago from New York, where I had spent my entire life until that point.
 While I miss NY and I miss my friends, I’m happier now, and I’m carving out a new niche for myself here.
-I’ve missed web design a lot, and I’ve lagged behind.
-Well, I decided to do something about it, and last month I attended An Event Apart: Chicago with the hope it would get me back into things.
+I’ve missed web design a lot, and I’ve fallen behind.
+Well, I decided to do something about it, and last month, I attended An Event Apart: Chicago with the hope it would get me back into things.

-I’ve been fussing over a site design for this site here for over three years, and it gave me the guts to finally scrap everything I had and start rethinking.
+I’ve been fussing over a site design for this site here for over three years, and it gave me the guts to scrap everything I had and rethink it.
 I’ve found myself re-energized.
-The new header graphic treatment is hopefully a taste of things to come as I plan to be a much more active participant in the design community, so stay tuned.
+Hopefully, the new header graphic treatment will be a taste of things to come, as I plan to be a much more active participant in the design community, so stay tuned.